terraform-ibm-modules/terraform-ibm-icd-postgresql/examples/complete/README.md

 - Create a Virtual Private Cloud (VPC).
 - Create Context Based Restriction (CBR) to only allow Postgresql to be accessible from the VPC.
 - Create a security group and a VPE for the PostgreSQL instance.
+- Create a new VSI instance, floating IP and SSH key pair
+- Create a security group for VSI instance